Raspberry Pi user manual

 mainsailos

-, not an upgrade of the kernel. - Raspberry Pi can use all interfaces!!!
+, not upgrade the kernel. - The Raspberry Pi can use all interfaces!!!

-- Note: The system kernel version used by Raspberry Pi must be greater than
+- Note: The kernel version of the system used by the Raspberry Pi must be greater than

 5.17.x